 Summerville that meant teens like the Folly Beach surfers, guys that played in bands,

-and the college-bound students from the prominent families around town.
+and the college-bound students from the sophisticated families around town.
 At the new high school, I noticed that during lunch time the “in-crowd” hung out in the breezeway down by the cafeteria.
 So, I gradually started lurking around on the fringes of the group, half-hoping I wouldn’t be noticed, but desperately hoping that I would.

 Of course, that group of cool guys and classy young ladies had no use for a gangly